tarleb/castiron/README.md

 Lua scripts; supports filtering and transparent conversion to and from pandoc's native format.

+> [!IMPORTANT]
-**Important**: This relies on unpublished pandoc features.
+> This package relies on unpublished pandoc features.
-*Castiron* currently requires a nightly pandoc build.
+> *Castiron* currently requires a nightly pandoc build.

 > [!NOTE]
 > This package is developed [on Codeberg][], so this repo might be